 You may be able to save additional energy costs if your landlord installs energy efficiency improvements such as insulation, heating equipment, and water heaters.
 Your landlord can save as well.
-Efficiency Maine has a number of programs for which multifamily properties are eligible.
-Click here to find out more about energy efficiency incentives to share with your landlord or property owner.
+Multifamily buildings with five or more units are eligible for prescriptive incentives in the business program.
+Multifamily buildings with four units or fewer are eligible to participate in Efficiency Maine’s residential programs.

 Looking to rent?
 All building owners are required to use this form to disclose past energy usage history.
 Ask for utility disclosure information in order to identify apartments that will cost less to heat and cool.